Be it a video or a blog, a piece of content does not gain its worth unless it reaches its suitable audience.

 As core keywords need to be very specific and crisp, compound keywords can include different combinations of relevant words from the content of your video.

-4. Error keywords: If your video topic contains some words that are quite commonly misspelled by the viewers, you have the advantage to reach these viewers by including the error tags in your YouTube tags.
+4. Error keywords: If your video topic contains some words that are quite commonly misspelled by the viewers, you have the advantage of reaching these viewers by including the error tags in your YouTube tags.

 How Many Tags on YouTube Videos are Allowed?